I saw the Fall of Troy!

 Rose: I can't believe you just said that.

 - Newspaper Dating

 - Psychic Powers: Gwyneth.

 - Rebel Relaxation: The Doctor, while watching Dickens check out a corpse.

 - Recycled Script: Writer Mark Gatiss re-uses some ideas from his Big Finish Doctor Who story "Phantasmagoria".
 He spins them in different ways, but the similarities are there.
 (As a Shout-Out, at one point Charles Dickens shouts "What phantasmagoria is this?!")

 - Spooky Seance

 - Temporal Paradox: Rose thinks that this means the Gelth can't kill her in 1869, since she's still living in 2005.
-As the Doctor explains, however, a paradox only prevents you from killing your past self — it's 100% possible for your present self to travel to a different time zone and get killed there.
+As the Doctor explains, however, time travel doesn't work that way — her travel from 2005 to 1869 doesn't affect her ability to die.

 - Victorian Britain: Cardiff, 1869.